 Consistent with the Three Lines-of-Defence model on risk management where risks are managed initially from the onset of risk-taking activities, the Group implemented the risk-based delegated authority framework.
-This Framework promotes clarity of risk accountability whereby the business unit, being the first line-of-defence, manages risk in a proactive manner and Group Risk as a function independent from the business units as the second line-of-defence.
+This promotes clarity of risk accountability whereby the business unit, being the first line-of-defence, manages risk in a proactive manner and Group Risk being independent from the business units, function as the second line-of-defence.
 This enhances the collaboration between Group Risk and the business units.

-The risk-based delegated authority framework encompass joint delegated authority, enhanced credit approval process and outlining a clear set of policies and procedures that defines the limits and types of authority designated to the specific individuals.
+The risk-based delegated authority framework encompasses joint delegated authority, enhanced credit approval process and outlining a clear set of policies and procedures that defines the limits and types of authority designated to the specific individuals.

 The Group adopts a multi-tiered credit approving authority spanning from the delegated authorities at business level, joint delegated authorities between business units and Group Risk, to the various credit committees.
 The credit approving committees are set up to enhance the efficiency and effectiveness of the credit oversight as well as the credit approval process for all credit applications originating from the business units.
 For corporate, commercial and private banking financings, credit applications are independently evaluated by Credit Risk CoE team prior to submission to the joint delegated authority or the relevant committees for approval; certain business units' officers are delegated with credit approving authority to approve low valued credit facilities.
-For retail financing, all credit applications are evaluated and approved by Consumer Credit Operations according to the designated delegated authority with higher limits submitted to joint delegated authority and relevant committees for approval.
+In addition, for financing to sectors and clients that are exposed to high environmental and social risks, the Sustainability CoE conducts due diligence from an environmental and social point of view.
+For retail financing, all credit applications are evaluated and approved by Consumer Credit Operations according to the designated delegated authority with higher limits submitted to joint delegated authority or relevant committees for approval.